Docs

 }

-A slice does not know the total number of entities in the result set.
-It only know whether it is the last slice or not.
+A slice is unaware of the total number of entities in the result set.
+It only knows whether it is the last slice.

 If you need the total number of entities in the result set, return a Page, like this: